acgetchell/CDT-plusplus/README.md

 ## Testing

-Run `just build`; it selects `scripts/build.sh` on Unix or `scripts\build.bat` on Windows, builds the test target, and executes all 22 CTest entries: one unit-test launcher containing 90 doctest scenarios and 21 executable integration tests covering normal CLI use and invalid-boundary rejection.
-The parallel-enabled AddressSanitizer configuration adds one launcher containing three scenarios labeled `unit`, `parallel`, and `configuration`.
+Run `just build`; it selects `scripts/build.sh` on Unix or `scripts\build.bat` on Windows, builds the test target, and executes all 22 CTest entries: one unit-test launcher containing 103 doctest scenarios and 21 executable integration tests covering normal CLI use and invalid-boundary rejection.
+The parallel-enabled AddressSanitizer configuration adds one launcher containing four scenarios labeled `unit`, `parallel`, and `configuration`.
 Every process-level test is labeled `integration`, and invalid-input tests also carry the `cli-boundary` subcategory.
 Run `just ci` for the complete local validation gate.